Phoenix Islands Protected Area

 (vii)

-One of the very few large marine protected areas in the world that contains numerous intact seamounts, and the only such one in the tropics.
-A total of 14 large seamounts have been confirmed within the boundaries of the Phoenix Islands Protected Area and doubtless other smaller seamounts will be discovered as bathymetric exploration of the ‘inner space’ of deep ocean continues.
-At the time of this assessment, PIPA is the world’s largest World Heritage property with the deepest water depth (State Party of Kiribati, 2009; IUCN, 2010; World Heritage Committee, 2011).
+The site is one of the very few large marine protected areas in the world that contains numerous intact seamounts.
+A total of 14 large seamounts have been confirmed within the boundaries of the Phoenix Islands Protected Area (State Party of Kiribati, 2009; IUCN, 2010; World Heritage Committee, 2011; Rotjan et al. 2014; Kennedy et al. 2019; Auscavitch et al. 2020).

 An exceptional site for on-going marine and terrestrial evolutionary processes